hypatia-of-sva/svi/README.md

 It can draw the sceen if updated, set the position of the cursor and register a `:q`.
 It's a proof of concept, no more, no less.

+# how to compile

+Have odin installed and run `odin run .`

 # references

 Posix vi: https://pubs.opengroup.org/onlinepubs/9699919799/utilities/vi.html